 Talking about health supplements, I’m not sure if they really work because “how to tell, right?”
 There are conflicting research reports too on their efficacy, especially on Glucosamine.
 I’m still taking Glucosamine because doctors are still recommending it to older folks, e.g. my parents.
 I rather play it safe and continue to consume Glucosamine because I jog frequently.
 Need to protect the joints.

 Update (2022): Nowadays, I buy my Glucosamine from iHerb (get USD5 voucher here).
 To help my skin and joints, I also started taking collagen powder.
 Here’s a review of Meiji Amino Collagen Powder which I’ve been consuming for over 2 years.
 For info, I can’t find Meiji in Malaysia’s major drugstores.

 Another product category to get from Malaysia is medicine.
 Some medicines I’ve purchased before include Panadol, Salon Pas Pain Relief Patches, Gaviscon and Diarrhoea medicines.

 13. Dairy Products

 I often buy Anlene milk powder for my parents.
-In my recent trip to KL, a pack of Anlene Gold (1.1kg) cost only rm30.
+In my last trip to KL (2020), a pack of Anlene Gold (1.1kg) cost only rm30.
 Know how much it costs in Singapore?
 Three times more. :)

 You can also get creamer, Milo and other dairy-based beverage at a good price.
 Talking about creamer brings to mind the artificial sweetener “Equal” which I often replenish in Malaysia, either from Aeon Supermarket, Watsons or Guardian.